doxeylab/learn-genomics-in-linux/task1/README.md

 Download and uncompress this file containing the genome sequence of E. coli K12 https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/e-coli-k12-genome.fasta.gz

 * Q1 - What is the size of the uncompressed file in megabytes (round to one decimal place)?

 * Q2 - How many characters are in this file?

 * Q3 - How many lines in the file contain the word "ATATATAT"?

-* Q4 - What character (A, C, G, or T) is most common in the uncompressed file?
+* Q4 - What character (A, C, G, or T) is most common in the file?

 * Q5 - What is the most common trinucleotide in the file?
 Hint: for an easy way to answer this, try the program `compseq`.